lzap/deagon/README.md

-# [Deagon](https://github.com/lzap/deagon) - human readable random name generator
+# [Deagon](https://github.com/lzap/deagon) - Human-Readable Random Name Generator

-Out of ideas for host names in your cluster?
-This little Go library and a CLI can help.
-Generates unique names based on frequently occurring given names and surnames from the 1990 US Census (public domain data):
+Out of ideas for hostnames in your cluster?
+This little Go library and CLI can help.
+It generates unique names based on frequently occurring given names and surnames from the 1990 US Census (public domain data):

 * 256 (8 bits) unique male given names
 * 256 (8 bits) unique female given names
 * 65,536 (16 bits) unique surnames
-* with over 120 gender-neutral given names
+* Includes over 120 gender-neutral given names

-Given names were filtered to be 3-5 characters long, surnames 5-8 characters, therefore generated names are never longer than 14 characters (5+1+8).
+Given names are filtered to be 3–5 characters long and surnames 5–8 characters.
+Therefore, generated names are never longer than 14 characters (5+1+8).

-This gives 33,554,432 (25 bits) total of male and female name combinations.
+This provides a total of 33,554,432 (2^25) combinations of male and female names.
-Built-in generator can either generate pseudo random unique succession (full cycle linear feedback register) or generate pseudo random names with a time seed.
+The built-in generator can produce either a pseudo-random unique succession of names (using a full-cycle linear feedback shift register) or generate pseudo-random names seeded by the current time.

-Both command line utility and Go library with random or unique pseudorandom sequence generators are available.
+A command-line utility and a Go library are both available, providing random or unique pseudo-random sequence generation.

-Similar project exists for Ruby too: https://github.com/lzap/deacon
+A similar project also exists for Ruby: https://github.com/lzap/deacon

 ### Installation